melissakendall/melissakendall.github.io/pages/books.md

 Tropes: Victorian era, vampires, Beauty and the Beast retelling, marriage of convenience, gothic castle, giant library, age gap, earl, penpals to lovers, he falls first, mutual pining, panic attacks.

+After ten years of searching for a cure to the panic attacks that have kept him trapped in a remote Scottish castle, Marcus Deville, the Earl of Kingsberry, struggles to establish dominance and maintain the emotional distance necessary to keep his vampire siblings from killing each other.
+So, when he mistakenly receives an impassioned complaint intended for his publishing company, he cannot resist writing back and embarks on a secret months-long correspondence with an equally lonely woman in Toronto.

+Aspiring scholar Winifred Belltree longs for the freedom to research natural disasters, even if the only person who appreciates her interest is a solitary inventor living thousands of miles away.
+So, when her mother threatens to sell every book in their library if she doesn’t find a husband by the end of the season, she expresses her frustration to the earl, only for him to offer a solution to both of their problems: a marriage of convenience.

+Winifred agrees, despite her family’s concerns about her new husband’s nocturnal schedule.
+But as late-night experiments and days exploring an impressive library turn into socialization practice sessions designed to help him manage his attacks, Marcus and Winifred must decide what matters more: their passions—or their hearts.

 ### The Vampire's Guide to Wooing a Curator (Book 3)

 <a href="https://www.goodreads.com/book/show/219295516-the-vampires-guide-to-wooing-a-curator"><img width="300" src='/images/curator-peek.png'/></a>